Battle of Paštrik: 1 June: Increased NATO air strikes

-On 1 June NATO aircraft launched around 150 sorties on VJ targets.
-NATO claimed to have hit 32 artillery pieces, 9 armored personal carriers, 6 armored vehicles, 4 other military vehicles, 8 mortar positions and one SA6 surface to air missile.
+On 1 June, NATO aircraft launched around 150 sorties on VJ targets.
+NATO claimed to have hit 32 artillery pieces, 9 personnel carriers, 6 armored vehicles, 4 other military vehicles, 8 mortar positions and one SA6 surface to air missile.
 NATO throughout the campaign kept the KLA at an arms length.
 The KLA offensive had reached a stalemate, and the Yugoslav army appeared to be organizing a counter offensive.
-NATO fearing Milošević would get a better position at the negotiating if they recaptured the gains made by the KLA stepped up their bombing campaign.
-According to Diana Priest Wesley Clark told his officers "That mountain is not going to get lost.
+NATO fearing Milošević would get a better position at the negotiating table if they recaptured the gains made by the KLA stepped up their bombing campaign.
+According to Dana Priest, Wesley Clark told his officers, "That mountain is not going to get lost.
 I'm not going to have Serbs on that mountain.
 We'll pay for that hill with American blood if we don't help [the KLA] hold it."
 Some NATO air strikes hit KLA positions, however the KLA did not suffer any casualties from NATO friendly fire at that time.
 These air strikes gave the KLA opportunities to attack.
 The Yugoslav army responded to this by shelling settlements at the border with Albania including the settlements of Pergolaj, Golaj and Krumë.
 These strikes didn't hit any civilian targets, but increased the refugee flows in Kukës and put pressure on the administration.
 Albania responded to this by mobilizing its army to the border and conducting a high profile live fire exercise.

 6–9 June: Stalemate

-On 6 June, the Yugoslav army launched a counter offensive near Planeja.
-As the Yugoslav soldiers advanced towards Planeja, they were hit by 82 unguided M-82 iron bombs from two B52-s and a B-1B.
+On 6 June, the Yugoslav Army launched a counter offensive near Planeja.
+As the Yugoslav soldiers advanced towards Planeja, they were hit by 82 unguided Mark 82 bombs from two B-52s and a B-1B.
 There are conflicting accounts about the casualties suffered by the Yugoslav troops.
+The Washington Post Foreign Service, which also claim that the strike involved the use of cluster munition, put the toll in "several hundreds".
 According to some testimonies from KLA fighters, they suffered serious casualties but according to other KLA reports most were able to get into safety before the impact.
 A ground inspection by German KFOR troops following the end of hostilities found no wreckages of any vehicles or tanks.
-On June 7, bombing and ground fighting continued around Paštrik.
+On June 7, bombing and ground fighting continued around Pashtrik.
 On June 9, the Yugoslav army retreated and the Military Technical Agreement was signed for the withdrawal of all Yugoslav forces from Kosovo.

 Aftermath

 Despite the failure of the KLA to reach its operational objective, it has been regarded as one of the most important factors in Slobodan Milošević's decision to sign the Kumanovo Treaty.
-According to one US official, "'Milosevic lost his nerve when ground power, in the form of the Kosovar offensive and the capability of Task Force Hawk to take advantage of the offensive to illuminate the battlefield with its intelligence, surveillance and reconnaissance assets, first unlocked the full capability of airpower."
+According to US army general Theodore G. Stroup, "'Milosevic lost his nerve when ground power, in the form of the Kosovar offensive and the capability of Task Force Hawk to take advantage of the offensive to illuminate the battlefield with its intelligence, surveillance and reconnaissance assets, first unlocked the full capability of airpower."